mshovonr/strict-template/README.md

-# Template Name   : Strict | A responsive Template
+# Template Name   : STRICT | A responsive Template
 # For view  : https://md-shovon-strict-template.netlify.app/
 this template is created for general purpose only
 HTML, CSS, Bootstrap and JavaScript are used